BumbleBebis/di-workshop-01-intro-to-p5/README.md

 **What does `mouseIsPressed` mean?**

+When you keep your mouse pressed the color that you draw with will change.

 **What happens if you change `mouseIsPressed` to `keyIsPressed`?** You’ll need to click on the sketch so it registers keyboard events – use the ctrl key if you have issues with the keyboard.

+It does the same as keyIsPressed, but instead of pressing your mouse you can press any key on your keyboard.

 **What does if / else do?**

+If/else is the part of the code that has the color set for each situation (mouse hover or mouse/key pressed).

 **What happens if you remove the { } or ( )?
 Why?**

+The code doesn't work properly, the {} and () are used to contain the code.

 **What happens if you change 255 to mouseX ?
 Why?**

+It puts a dark fade over the canvas from left to right.

 **Remove the outline of the circle.
 Use Google and the P5.js reference to help you.**